 I looked like this:

 Yes, it was one year ago today that my dear friends threw me a shower here in St. Louis to celebrate the impending arrival of BF.
 It's amazing how much changes in one year.
-Since this photo was snapped I've:
+Since this photo was snapped I've:- Become a mom

 - Watched Lindon graduate